 In the end, the Plan is about providing choices:

 - Choice to move freely around the region to conduct activities associated with daily life, independent from owning a vehicle.

 - Choice to reside in an urban community and enjoy a high quality of life in a pedestrian-friendly environment within close proximity to a rapid transit station.

 - Choice to reduce environmental contaminants and use the time you would have spent in grid-locked traffic reading or relaxing.

 - Choice to live a public transit lifestyle and see Charlotte region in a whole new way.

 Through implementation of the 2025 Integrated Transit/Land Use Plan, many improvements have been made to both the transit system and to our land use policies to ensure cohesive and complementary growth that benefits the entire region.
-In 2002 and 2006, the Metropolitan Transit Commission (MTC) adopted the 2030 Transit Corridor System Plan, furthering the vision outlined in the 2025 Integrated Transit/Land Use Plan.
+In 2002 and 2006, the MTC adopted the 2030 Transit Corridor System Plan, furthering the vision outlined in the 2025 Integrated Transit/Land Use Plan.
 As the region advances to 2030, the economic landscape may change but the vision remains the same.